-Molluscum contagiosum is a viral infection of the skin or occasionally of the mucous membranes This condition is also known as water warts.s.
+Molluscum contagiosum is a viral infection of the skin or occasionally of the mucous membranes.
+This condition is also known as water warts.
 It is caused by a DNA poxvirus called the molluscum contagiosum virus.
-Mollucum contagiosum virus is the largest virus affecting the human beings.
-This is a cytoplasmic virus which gets implanted on the skin by contact with other infected individuals.
+Molluscum contagiosum virus is the largest virus affecting human beings.
+This is a cytoplasmic virus that gets implanted on the skin by contact with other infected individuals.

-The larger lesions tend to become umbilicated in the centre.
+The larger lesions tend to become umbilicated in the center.

 As the old lesions heal spontaneously in 1-2 weeks, the new lesions can continue to appear by auto-inoculation.
 Most often, there are only a few lesions.